-A. The AG requires actuarial judgment regarding the hypothetical BIA.
+A. The AGs require actuarial judgment regarding the hypothetical BIA.
 Many actuaries would determine a hypothetical cap rate that is financially equivalent to the insurer's non-BIA.
 For example, if a BIA was offered by the insurer, the insurer would be reasonably indifferent between offering the hypothetical cap rate on the BIA and the actual cap rate on the insurer's non-BIA.
 Then the actuary would use that cap rate to perform the calculations in Sections 4.A-B to determine the maximum illustrated credited rate on an annual basis.
-Most actuaries document the rationale and calculation for the hypothetical cap equivalence.
+Many actuaries document the rationale and calculation for the hypothetical cap equivalence.

-Q 4.8: If a product offers one account with a 11.5 percent cap and a 1 percent floor using the S&P 500 on an annual point-to-point basis, how would the maximum illustrated rate be determined?
+Q 4.8: If a product only offers one account with a 11.5% cap and a 1% floor using the S&P 500 on an annual point-to-point basis and no additional charges to increase the hedge budget, how would the actuary determine the maximum rate for the index account in Section 4?